jiehuaou/demo-next-js/README.md

 };
 export default useInvoiceSWR;
 ```
+with useSWR,  you can access [ **data, error, isLoading** ] features.

-then use your Hook inside React Component, in whcih, you can access [ data, error, isLoading ] from useSWR,
+and then call your Hook inside React Component,

 ```js
 import { mutate, useSWRConfig } from "swr";